apache/pekko/CONTRIBUTING.md

 #### Scala style

-Akka uses [Scalafmt](https://scalameta.org/scalafmt/docs/installation.html) to enforce some of the code style rules.
+Pekko uses [Scalafmt](https://scalameta.org/scalafmt/docs/installation.html) to enforce some of the code style rules.

 It's recommended to enable Scalafmt formatting in IntelliJ.
 Use version 2019.1 or later.
 In Preferences > Editor > Code Style > Scala, select Scalafmt as formatter and enable "Reformat on file save".